forgxyz/expensifly/README.md

   - add current month button
 - [ ] top 3 categories only showing max, not sum???
 	- & make sure they aggregate across method differences
+  - it's only grouping categories when the date is the same whyyyyyy

 ### record
 - [ ] option for money in